ipinfo/laravel/README.md

 ],
 ```

-### Choosing which IP to retrieve
+### IP Selection Mechanism

-By default the ip from the request object is used.
-But the request may also be coming from a proxy server, so there is option provided to use different ip selectors.
+By default, the ip from the incoming request is used.
+But the request may also be reaching through some proxy server, in which case the ip of that proxy server ended up being used.
+To handle this issue, option is provided to use different/custom ip selector.

 #### Using built-in ip selectors

 ##### DefaultIPSelector

 Object of [DefaultIPSelector](https://github.com/ipinfo/php/blob/master/src/iphandler/DefaultIPSelector.php) class is used by default if no selector is provided.
 It returns the ip address from incoming request object.
-This address can be also of some proxy server forwarding the origninating client's request.
+This address can also be of some proxy server forwarding the origninating client's request.
 This selector can be set explicitly by setting the `ip_selector` config value in `\config\services.php`.

 ```php
 'ipinfo' => [